Sir William Hodges, 1st Baronet: Early life

 Hodges was the son of John Hodges of Cotherstock or Cotterstock, Northamptonshire.
 His father died in 1665.
 He married by licence on 25 April 1681, Sarah Hall, daughter of Joseph Hall, merchant, of London and Ballasore, Bengal.
 He resided in 1681 in Mincing Lane.

 Career

-Hodges acquired a fortune in the Spanish trade, and was in partnership at Cadiz with Christopher Hague, Ellis Terrell, and the Hon.
+Hodges acquired a fortune in the Spanish trade, and was in partnership at Cádiz with Christopher Hague, Ellis Terrell, and the Hon.
 Henry Bertie, according to his will.
 During the Nine Years' War he extended credit to the government, accepting a bill for £300,000, for the use of the English fleet under the command of Admiral Edward Russell.
-He was created baronet on 31 March 1697.
+He was created a baronet, of Middlesex in the Baronetage of England, on 31 March 1697.

 Hodges became a director of the Bank of England in 1703.
 He was returned as a Whig Member of Parliament for Mitchell at the 1705 English general election.
 He was returned again at the 1708 British general election but did not stand at the 1710 British general election.